RaymondBalise/tidyREDCap/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
+This is my first CRAN submission.
+Note the documentation mentions REDCap.
+The capitalization is intentional.